2 Days in Olympic National Park: A Guide for First-Timers

 Staying here means that you’re able to make the most of the Sol Duc Hot Springs as soon as you wake up or have a soak under a star-filled sky in the evening.
 Unfortunately, the resort is closed during winter.

-Olympic Lodge by Ayres – The best place to stay in Port Angeles, the Olympic Lodge feels like a real mountain chalet with a wood-burning fire, beautiful decor and a cosy atmosphere.
-Rooms are spacious and with sea and mountain views and facilities include a gym, pool and hot tub.
+Olympic Lodge by Ayres – The best place to stay in Port Angeles, the Olympic Lodge feels like a real mountain chalet with a wood-burning fire, beautiful decor, and a cozy atmosphere.

 Vacation Rentals